 Foot rot is a common and highly contagious bacterial disease that affects cattle worldwide.
 The severity of foot rot can range from mild to severe, with the first symptoms usually being lameness, swelling and leg favoring.
 Affected cattle will often exhibit difficulty in walking, standing or moving around and may exhibit a reluctance to eat or drink.

 As the disease progresses, more severe symptoms may emerge, including a strong and foul odor emanating from the affected area, separation of the claws and the formation of abscesses.
-These abscesses can cause a significant amount of pain and discomfort for the animal and may lead to a loss of appetite.
+These abscesses can cause significant pain and discomfort for the animal and may lead to a loss of appetite.

 If left untreated, foot rot can cause permanent damage to the foot, making rehabilitation and cure nearly impossible.
-Additionally, it can lead to secondary infections and can even be fatal, particularly in cases where the animal's immune system is weak.
+It can also lead to secondary infections and even be fatal, particularly in cases where the animal's immune system is weak.
 Due to the rapid spread and severity of the disease, it’s critical to detect it early and implement proper treatment measures, including antibiotics and good hygiene practices to prevent its spread.

 Prevention and Treatment of Foot Rot in Cattle